The Handmaid's Tale: In higher education

-In institutions of higher education, professors have found The Handmaid's Tale to be useful, largely because of its historical and religious basis and Atwood's captivating delivery.
-The novel's teaching points include: introducing politics and the social sciences to students in a more concrete way; demonstrating the importance of reading to our freedom, both intellectual and political; and acknowledging the "most insidious and violent manifestations of power in Western history" in a compelling manner.
+In institutions of higher education, professors have found The Handmaid's Tale to be useful.
+The novel's teaching points include: introducing politics and the social sciences to students in a more concrete way; demonstrating the importance of reading to freedom, both intellectual and political; and acknowledging the "most insidious and violent manifestations of power in Western history".

-The chapter entitled "Historical Notes" at the end of the novel also represents a warning to academics who run the risk of misreading and misunderstanding historical texts, pointing to the satirized Professor Pieixoto as an example of a male scholar who has taken over and overpowered Offred's narrative with his own interpretation.

-Academic reception
+Analysis

 Feminist analysis

 Much of the discussion about The Handmaid's Tale has centred on its categorization as feminist literature.
 Atwood does not see the Republic of Gilead as a purely feminist dystopia, as not all men have greater rights than women.
 Instead, this society presents a typical dictatorship: "shaped like a pyramid, with the powerful of both sexes at the apex, the men generally outranking the women at the same level; then descending levels of power and status with men and women in each, all the way down to the bottom, where the unmarried men must serve in the ranks before being awarded an Econowife".

-Econowives are women expected to carry out child-bearing, domestic duties, and traditional companionship; they are married to men that don't belong to the elite.
+Econowives are women expected to carry out childbearing, domestic duties, and traditional companionship; they are married to men that do not belong to the elite.

 When asked about whether her book was feminist, Atwood stated that the presence of women and what happens to them are important to the structure and theme of the book.
 This aisle of feminism, by default, would make a lot of books feminist.
 However, she is adamant in her stance that her book did not represent the brand of feminism that victimizes or strips women of moral choice.

-Atwood has argued that while some of the observations that informed the content of The Handmaid's Tale may be feminist, her novel is not meant to say "one thing to one person" or serve as a political message—instead, The Handmaid's Tale is "a study of power, and how it operates and how it deforms or shapes the people who are living within that kind of regime".
+Atwood has argued that while some of the observations that informed the content of The Handmaid's Tale may be feminist, her novel is not meant to say "one thing to one person" or serve as a political message.
+Instead, The Handmaid's Tale is "a study of power, and how it operates and how it deforms or shapes the people who are living within that kind of regime".